Gordon Harris, PhD

 Eliot Siegel, MD

-Professor and Vice Chairman of information systems at the University of Maryland School of Medicine, Department of Diagnostic Radiology & Chief of Radiology and Nuclear Medicine for the Veterans Affairs Maryland Healthcare System
+Professor and Vice Chair at the University of Maryland School of Medicine, Department of Diagnostic Radiology & Chief of Radiology and Nuclear Medicine for the Veterans Affairs Maryland Healthcare System

 Dr. Siegel holds an MD from the University of Maryland.